What is Outstream Video?

 As with traditional display, Sortable can enable outstream video ads through accounts that Sortable manages with bidders on your behalf, or you can leverage your own bidder relationships to enable outstream.

 If you have your own accounts with any of these bidders and are interested in enabling their outstream demand for your site, we’ll work with you on setup when support for those bidders is available.
-If you would like to request support for additional bidders, or ask questions about how Sortable Video can help boost your Q4 revenue, please contact email@example.com.
+If you would like to request support for additional bidders, or ask questions about how videoable can help boost your Q4 revenue, please contact email@example.com.